ajaycc17/falcon-implementation/README.md

-# An implementation of SHA-3 XOF SHAKE
+# Implementation of Falcon Digital Signature

-## To run
+## To compute SHAKE Digest for any input file

-After compilation, run the code on bash with the command-line arguments as follows:
+After compilation of `shake.c`, run the code on bash with the command-line arguments as follows:

 ```bash
 -f filepath -d desired-output-bits